 Now that you've done a little bit of soul-searching. it's time for a reality check.

 Nobody really cares about what you're good at.

 The only thing people care about is what you can do for them.
 If you’re really good at SEO, and it’s also what you love doing, ask yourself, “What benefits does a client receive from my SEO?”

 Whoever you work with will probably end up with more visitors on their website than they had before.
 Since you’re good at it and love doing it, you’re going to be more devoted to this area.
 The benefit is not SEO; that’s the feature.
 The benefit is that the person you work with will end up with more human beings visiting their website, which should result in more leads and sales.

 If your sweet spot is e-commerce, then your clients will end up with an increase in sales (by tapping into a global audience) or an increase in profits (because selling products online generally nets a higher margin than selling products offline).

 If your sweet spot is turning Photoshop files into a Genesis child theme in 48 hours, then your client ends up with a faster result which allows them to serve more clients (in the case of an agency) or ship their product to market quicker (in the case of a client project).
 Either way, no one cares how good you are at turning PSDs into GCTs.
 What they care about is the end result.

 If you have not practised articulating benefits before, then now is the perfect time to start.
 This epic blog post from our friends at Help Scout might help you understand why benefits sell more than features.

 Here's another writing exercise for those of you willing to play along.

-Either use the worksheet provided or a blank piece of paper and write “Benefits” at the top.
-List all the benefits that your clients receive when you use your skills and your passions.
+Using the worksheet provided, list all the benefits that your clients receive when you use your skills and your passions.
 Try and list at least ten.